 - Arrive 15 minutes early for class.
-Studio door locks at start time so failure to arrive on time will result in missing the class.
+Doors lock at start time so failure to arrive on time will result in missing your session.

 - Do not eat anything heavy for 2-3 hours before class.

-- For safety, yoga mats are required in every class.
-Bring a yoga mat with you or be prepared to rent one at the studio for $1.
+- For safety, yoga mats are required.
+Bring a mat with you or be prepared to rent one at the studio for $1.
 New mats can also be purchased upon arrival.

 - Wear comfortable clothing that is lightweight and nonrestrictive.
 No sock or shoes required.

-- Let your instructor know if you have any injuries or limitations before your session begins.
+- Let your instructor know if you have any injuries or limitations before session starts.

 - Once you enter the yoga studio, refrain from speaking.
-Time spent in the studio before class is meant for quiet meditation and mental preparation for your session.
-If you wish to speak with friends before or after class, you may do so in the reception area or changing rooms.
+Time spent in the studio is meant for quiet meditation and mental preparation for the session.
+If you wish to speak with friends or use your cell phone before class, you may do so in the reception or lounge areas.